gsilva2016/langchain-examples/vision_rag/README.md

 ## Installation

 You may choose to run the Notebook with Jupyter or Jupyter Lab.
 Ensure either packages are installed.
+We also recommend running the Notebook in a virtual environment or Conda env to ensure clean package install.

+1. First install Conda or Python Virtual Environment

+2. If using Python Virtual Environment:

+    ```
+    python -m venv myenv
+    source myenv/bin/activate
+    ```

+3. If using Conda:

+    ```
+    conda create -n myenv python=3.10
+    conda activate
+    ```

+4. Install either Jupyter Lab or Classic Jupyter Notebook.
-1. Jupyter Lab: `pip install jupyterlab`.
+    - Jupyter Lab: `pip install jupyterlab`.
 Once installed, launch JupyterLab with: `jupyter lab`

-2. Install the classic Jupyter Notebook with: `pip install notebook`.
+    - Install the classic Jupyter Notebook with: `pip install notebook`.
 To run the notebook: `jupyter notebook`

+5. Add virtual environment to Jupyter kernel: `

+    ```
+    pip install --user ipykernel
+    python -m ipykernel install --user --name=myenv
+    ```

 ## Run Notebook

 ```
 cd vision_rag/
-jupyter lab
+jupyter lab vision_rag_image_search.ipynb
 ```
 You may begin interacting with the Notebook using the instructons provided in the Notebook.

+P.S: Ensure the kernel listed on the top right is your custom virtual environment created above (myenv for example)